AshSama12/spin-wheel-game/README.md

 # spin-wheel-game
-Using HTML,CSS, Javascrip
+This is a simple spin game using HTML,CSS, Javascrip

-still goingon
+still going on project